2011JavaReact/Training/Week1/Java.md

 ```

 ## Exception Handling
-When an something wrong occurs during execution, the current stack frame will throw an exception.
+When something wrong occurs during execution, the current stack frame will throw an exception.
 If the exception is not handled, or thrown up the stack to be handled elsewhere, the program will crash.
 Good exception handling helps a program continue execution.
 Common issues which can throw exceptions involve stack or heap memory overflow, an array iterating out of bounds, or an interrupted stream or thread.

 ### Hierarchy
 Exception and error objects extend Throwable and are either checked or unchecked.